"Albert Spalding

 concert halls to perform Bach, Beethoven and Brahms with the great

 conductors and orchestras of that era.
-He was invited by Ernst von
+He also visited the Netherlands

 again in Florida, and together they recorded for the Remington label.

-he himself will.
+as he himself will.
 He also talks about what distinguishes the style

 of one violinist from that of another.